awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

 Counter metrics are operating system and database performance metrics in the Performance Insights dashboard\.
 To help identify and analyze performance problems, you can correlate counter metrics with DB load\.

+The counter metrics are collected one time each minute\.
+The OS metrics collection depends on whether Enhanced Monitoring is turned on or off\.
+If Enhanced Monitoring is turned off, the OS metrics are collected one time each minute\.
+If Enhanced Monitoring is turned on, the OS metrics are collected for the selected time period\.
+For more information about turning Enhanced Monitoring on or off, see [Turning Enhanced Monitoring on and off](USER_Monitoring.OS.Enabling.md#USER_Monitoring.OS.Enabling.Procedure)\.

 **Topics**
 + [Performance Insights counters for Amazon RDS for MariaDB and MySQL](#USER_PerfInsights_Counters.MySQL)
 + [Performance Insights counters for Amazon RDS for Microsoft SQL Server](#USER_PerfInsights_Counters.SQLServer)